 - Configure networking resources, such as routers, switches and firewalls

 - Specify hardware requirements for server operating systems and applications running on those servers

 - Remotely access and administer computers in a network environment

 How is this course different from Course 170?

-Course 170, Virtualization Technologies Introduction: Hands-On, is not product specific and covers the concepts of virtualization in general, including the basics of ESXi.
+Course 170, Virtualization Technologies Introduction, is not product specific and covers the concepts of virtualization in general, including the basics of ESXi.
 Course 171 focuses on the suite of products included in VMware vSphere, their installation, deployment, configuration and optimization.